Dynflow/dynflow/README.md

 The input and output format can be used for defining the interface that other developers can use when extending the workflows.

+See the examples directory for more complete examples.

 License
 -------